janmaru/zizek_five_three/Readme.md

 		        counter := !counter + 1

-hence we something like that:
+hence we print something like that:

 			//([White; Black], C)
 			//([White; Black], B)